 The free online survey and supporting resources are designed to equip churches to express care for God’s earth in worship and teaching; in how to look after buildings and land; in how to engage with the local community and in global campaigns, and in the personal lifestyles of the congregation.

 Actions taken by the church and its members count towards a prestigious Eco Church Award at Bronze, Silver or Gold level.
 The available resources can be used to help move the church forward from one award to the next, thereby improving performance and depth of engagement.

 What have we achieved so far?

-Our hard work paid off in July 2018 when we were awarded the Eco Church Bronze award, so we are now starting to work towards the Silver award (which St John the Baptist, Little Marlow, recently achieved).
+Our hard work paid off in July 2018 when All Saints Marlow was awarded the Eco Church Bronze award, and St John the Baptist was awarded the Silver award.

-We will be undertaking further actions in the coming months, so please look out for ways in which you could help express care for God’s earth in our worship and teaching; in how we look after buildings and land; in how we engage with the local community and in global campaigns, and in your personal life and day-to-day decision making.
+Since then we have been undertaking further actions, so please look out for ways in which you could help express care for God’s earth in our worship and teaching; in how we look after buildings and land; in how we engage with the local community and in global campaigns, and in your personal life and day-to-day decision making.
 As a starting point, you could work out your environmental footprint using the WWF calculator.

 In 2021, the 4U churches have had a time of eco-focus to help encourage church-wide engagement and exploration of care for creation and climate justice.
 This included a 4-week sermon series in September entitled ‘Doxecology’, to understand more about how we combine the praise of God (‘doxology’) with concern for the world he has made (‘ecology’).
 This series of talks connected up our commitment to following Jesus with our care for God’s creation.
 It showed us why, as Christians, we should appreciate the beauty of God’s creation, care passionately about the desperate plight of the world, hold onto the hope that God gives for a good future, and acknowledge the part we must urgently play in bringing it about.